-In relation to the aforementioned departed Practices, the Company has provided forthcoming and clear explanations for their non-application.
+In relation to the aforementioned departure from the promulgated Practices, the Company has provided forthcoming and clear explanations for their non-application.
 The explanations are augmented with an articulation of alternative practices that has been adopted by the Board, taking into account the Intended Outcomes envisioned by the said Practices of MCCG.
-Further details of the application of each individual Practice are available in the Corporate Governance Report.
+The details on how OHB has applied the Practices are available in the Corporate Governance Report.

-A summary of OHB's corporate governance practices with reference to the three Principles of MCCG is outlined below.
+OHB's corporate governance practices make reference to the three Principles of MCCG as outlined below: